 7. Your Driving Record

 This is arguably the biggest factor determining your car insurance premium.
 People who have violations on their driving record will likely face higher premium costs since you have a history of accidents, have unpaid traffic tickets, or have filed an insurance claim in the past.
 You are considered a higher risk than safe, accident-free drivers.

 Fortunately, there is hope if you do have poor marks on your driving record.
 If you remain incident-free, your past driving infractions will have less of an impact on your record.
 Over time, you’ll notice that your insurance premium costs will decrease more and more as long as you remain safe and accident-free.

 For low-cost premiums on high-quality coverage, check out Freeway Insurance.
 Freeway Insurance offers affordable car insurance quotes from a wide network of the top insurance providers in the nation.
-Get a free auto insurance quote and start saving today!
+Call (800) 777-5620 or get a free auto insurance quote online and start saving today!